<A utility box painting on Rideau Street>

 OTTAWA – on the surface – is like any other Canadian city.
 But it’s also our national capital, home to Parliament, the National Gallery, National Arts Centre, several post-secondary institutions, the Governor-General and Prime Minister’s residences, posh Rockcliffe, a collection of first-rate museums. the National War Memorial – and it boasts low unemployment.

-The OAG (Ottawa Art Gallery), 50 MacKenzie King Bridge, recently opened a brand new building in the capital.
-Spanning five floors its premiere exhibition includes the Firestone Collection of Canadian Art and a large display of vintage & contemporary Indigenous art. <PHOTO – Ross Winter>
+The OAG (Ottawa Art Gallery), 50 MacKenzie King Bridge, recently opened a brand new five-storey building in the capital. <PHOTO ABOVE – Ross Winter>

 Within the building – a fine cafe and restaurant, research facility, two rooftop terraces, and five times the space the gallery once had.